 I am a once and maybe future freelance public policy consultant.
 I spent 11 years as a fellow at the Center for Global Development and nine before that at the Worldwatch Institute.
 In 2013, I served as Senior Economic Advisor at the Bill & Melinda Gates Foundation.
-I am now a Senior Advisor at the Open Philanthropy Project.
+I am now a Senior Advisor at Open Philanthropy.

 I know most about economic development in poorer countries.
 I’ve written about microfinance, third world debt, environmental taxes, the impact of foreign aid, quantifying trade barriers, the importance of policies other than foreign aid for development, and more.